kevin-zou/personal-site/posts/takeaways-from-my-job-search-as-a-new-grad.md

 ---
 title: 'Takeaways from my job search as a new grad'
 date: '2021-12-31'
-description: 'The process and results of my first "serious" job search'
 ---

 There were two major thoughts I had going into my final year at UBC: